theforeman/theforeman.org/_posts/2017-07-18-adding-new-subnet-for-provisioning.md

       option routers 192.168.99.1;
     }

+With latest version of foreman-installer (or puppet modules) there is also a better way to do the same via /etc/foreman-installer/custom-hiera.yaml:

+    dhcp::pools:
+     isolated.lan:
+       network: 192.168.99.0
+       mask: 255.255.255.0
+       gateway: 192.168.99.1
+       range: 192.168.99.5 192.168.99.49

+Then re-run the installer and it should deploy the new subnet automatically.
+Unfortunately this will not work for DNS yet.

 As I don't expect many hosts to have leases, I am setting the range to just 44 IP addresses leaving me the rest for IP allocation done by Foreman.
 Next step is to restart the dhcpd service.